blinksocks/blinksocks/docs/config/README.md

       }
     }
   ],

+  // an ip list of DNS server
+  dns: [],

   // redirect data to here once preset fail to process(server side only)
   // Should be formed with "host:port".